LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    Get the total number of times applying relaxation failed.

-   The counter includes the sum of the number of nonlinear solver failure (see :c:func:`ARKStepGetNumRelaxSolveFails`) and the number of failures due an unacceptable relaxation value (see :c:func:`ARKStepSetRelaxBoundFactor`).
+   The counter includes the sum of the number of nonlinear solver failures (see :c:func:`ARKStepGetNumRelaxSolveFails`) and the number of failures due an unacceptable relaxation value (see :c:func:`ARKStepSetRelaxBoundFactor`).